sam-wheat/Blog/Blog/ClientApp/src/articles/basics/basics.md

 As a contractor or new employee you may be tasked with stabilizing an application with the characteristics and symptoms described above.
 It is possible you will have not have a good understanding of the business domain and certainly you will not have a full understanding of the more complex business logic.
 You will probably be asking yourself "How do I solve this problem?
 Where do I begin?"

 If you walk around the company and talk to the developers who wrote the code you might hear some of them say things like "We need to implement SOLID design principals".
 Others might say "We should create Microservices".
-You might also hear "We need to write testable code and unit tests".
+You might also hear "We need to write testable code and unit tests."
 All of these suggestions will most likely be true to some to extent.
 However, all of these objectives are a step removed from your immediate goal which is to stabilize the code base and assure the company can use the program for their immediate day-to-day needs.
 To get to the heart of the matter you need to first target two primary enemies: _Garbage data and redundant code_.

 To be clear, re-architecting, implementing SOLID principals, and writing unit/integration tests are great ways to clean up and renew an application.
 Your __first pass__ however, should be focused on closing the door on bad data and removing redundant code.
 These types of deficiencies are almost always root causes and pointers to where further attention should be directed.